Héritage Montréal

 Thank you very much for your message, we're forwarding it to Dinu!

-Hello Mr dinu-bumbaru
+Hello Mr. dinu-bumbaru

-I have no doubt that you will be kept informed of developments.
+you will be kept informed of developments in this matter.

 Gérard Robert Jégo